VANatHeritage/ConSiteTools/README.md

 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-04-27):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-05-04):

 #### Version 2.2.x

 - General updates
   - changed all uses of Dissolve function to PairwiseDissolve
-  - added slopFactor to getBRANK function.
-Added option to calculate B-ranks in site creation tools
+  - added slopFactor to getBRANK function, and a new output field summarizing EOs
+  - Added option to calculate B-ranks in site creation tools

 - Tweaks to SCS workflow:
   - Service area layers now ignore dams where `NH_IGNORE = 1` in dams layer